qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Layer rendering
 ---------------

-From the Style tab, you can also set some options that invariabily act on all features of the layer:
+From the Symbology tab, you can also set some options that invariabily act on all features of the layer:

 * :guilabel:`Layer transparency` |slider|: You can make the underlying layer in